Over the years, I’ve been on many business trips, and how successful they were almost always came down to how well they were planned.

 Look beyond a hotel room.
 Hotel rooms are often small, impersonal and honestly, overpriced.
 You’ll probably be surprised at how favorably the price of a fully furnished, serviced apartment compares.
 Corporate apartments also have the advantage of having essential business amenities like fast WiFi.

-For example, corporate serviced apartments, like those at MetroResidences in Singapore, are more comfortable and private than a hotel.
+For example, corporate serviced apartments are often more comfortable and private than a hotel.
 Singapore’s well known as being one of the most expensive destinations for business travel in the Asia-Pacific region, making value for your dollar especially important.

 Stay close to work.
 Look for accommodation that is not far from the place where most of your meetings will take place to avoid having to commute in a foreign city.
 I’m often surprised how bad traffic and subway crowding can be, even during off peak hours.